aforward9600/pokemonpalette/README.md

 -----------
 - fixed a bug that defaulted shiny pokemon to have a max attack DV in certain instances
 - mew will not appear in randomized trainer battles if pokedex diploma not attained
+- mew will not appear in random encounters if pokedex diploma not attained
+- Seiga's party moves updated
+- Fuji's party moves updated
+- Chief's party moves updated
+- Fixed some spelling errors

 #New features & adjustments from last version:
 -----------
 - Safari zone pokemon have better DVs on average
-- Seiga's party moves updated
-- Fuji's party moves updated
-- Chief's party moves updated
+- After the elite 4, Safari zone has a chance to generate any non-legendary pokemon (selection varies by area)
+- One of Oak's aides in the lab toggles trainer level scaling & evolution on/off
+- The elite 4 now use the gym leader battle music

 #Bugfixes: